tonsky/katybot/README.md

     > /stop
     < I'm out

-or type an empty string (in console).
+or type an empty string (console only).